Using different types of diversification in portfolio management

 So, how do I think about diversification?
 This is the first post in a two part series.
 In this first post I will discuss the different types of diversification, and next week I’ll talk a little about how to actually go about diversification.

-Types of diversification
+Types of diversification in portfolio management

 There are so many ways to diversify that it can be hard to keep track.
 I’ve organized this list in order of importance.
 In other words, someone who is just getting started on their journey to diversify should start at the top and work towards the bottom.
 Keep in mind, I am not recommending any specific types of diversification or securities, this is just a list of possibilities.